 While pursing Biology through Scholé Academy will be "restful" (undistracted time to study the things most worthwhile, usually with good friends in a beautiful setting), we also recognize the need to provide grades for students who will be using this course as part of their prepared college transcript.
 It's a delicate balance to achieve both restful learning and excellent academic performance.
 Earning a specific grade should not overshadow achievement goals for mastery of this discipline.
-Biology is one type of science, and mastery in this course will strengthen a student's understanding and other science disciplines like chemistry, physics and technology, as well as future study in college biology.
+Biology is one type of science, and mastery in this course will strengthen a student's understanding and other science disciplines like chemistry, physics and engineering, as well as future study in college biology.
 I will assign the following grades to your student's level of achievement: magna cum laude (with great praise); cum laude (with praise); satis (sufficient, satisfactory) and non satis (not sufficient).
+The achievement of magna cum laude (MCL) is difficult to obtain, and does not neccesarily correlate to a 91-100% objective grade.